colloqi/pisignage-server/README.md

 # pisignage-server
-##Server to manage piSignage players in a LAN or Private Network
+###Server to manage piSignage players in a LAN or Private Network

 ##Getting Started
 1. Install mongodb
 2. Install node.js and npm
 3. close this reporsitory
 4. npm install
+5. Currently network port is configured as 3000 in local server.
+Modify in the file config/env/development.js for the port
+6. Run the software from the Chrome browser: http://localhost:3000

+###Configure Pi
+1. Download the pisignage player software
+2. Configure admin and media server to your local address and port using one the following
-##Connect Keyboard and press Ctrl-N or F6
+    a.
+Connect Keyboard and press Ctrl-N or F6
-1. Selection of Admin & Content Server
+        - Selection of Admin & Content Server
-2. LAN and Wifi settings
+        - LAN and Wifi settings
+        - delete any existing _config.json and _settings.json file from /home/pi/piSignagePro/config directory
+    b. connect through ssh
+        - Edit /home/pi/piSignagePro/package.json for admin and media server configuration
-3. delete any existing _config.json and _settings.json file from /home/pi/piSignagePro/config directory
+        - delete any existing _config.json and _settings.json file from /home/pi/piSignagePro/config directory

 ##Features
 1. Player management